andreamussap/improve-the-docs/content/en/docs/_index.md

     weight: 20
 ---

-This is a landing page for a top level section.

-* Summarize
-* Your section
-* Here
+Welcome to the documentation for Axway API Management and Axway AMPLIFY Central.

-Find out how to use the Docsy theme in [Getting Started](getting-started/).
+Find out how to contribute to this documentation in [Contribution guidelines](contribution-guidelines/).